Kids Club After-School Program

-Kids Club opens every day at 2:55 p.m. and closes at 6:30 p.m.
+Kids Club opens every day at 3 p.m. and closes at 6:00 p.m.
 The program is offered on all regular school days.
-Parents have the option to register for special school vacation days at an added cost.
+Parents have the option to register students currently enrolled in the program for break days/holidays at an additional cost.

 How Is the Program Staffed?

-The Allen ISD Community Services Department coordinates the entire Kids Club Program.
-This department handles child registration, staff employment, purchasing, staff training and curriculum development.
+The Allen ISD Community Services Department coordinates and manages all aspects of the Kids Club Program.

 What about Food and Snacks?

-The Allen ISD Food Service Department provide a nutritious snack for all participants.
-The cost of snacks is included in the monthly fee.
-Children attending Kids Club on special vacation days will be required to bring their own lunch.
+Kids Club provides a snack for all participants.
+The cost of snacks is included in the tuition fee.
+Children attending Kids Club on break days/holidays will be required to bring their own lunch.
 An afternoon snack will be provided.

 What Type of Activities Are Offered?

-The primary goal of Kids Club is to provide a safe, healthy, well-supervised, home-like environment for all children.
+The primary goal of Kids Club is to provide a safe and engaging environment for all children.
 Children are offered choices wherever possible to make the program relevant and fun for everyone.

-The Kids Club program provides opportunities for the child to be involved in self-directed activities, large motor activities in the gymnasium and outside, arts and crafts projects, field trips, independent reading, homework time and computers.
-Many of the Kids Club activities are planned by the children with guidance from the program staff.
-In this way, the program is less like school and more like home.
+The Kids Club program provides opportunities for the child to be involved in self-directed activities, large gross motor activities in the gymnasium and outside, arts and crafts projects, games, independent reading, and homework time.